 On September 29, 2021, Plaintiff presented Defendant Knappa with a formal Oregon Tort Claims Notice to pursuant to ORS 30.275.
-Plaintiff's Notice was timely made, as are her claims, pursuant to House Bill 4212 and Senate Bill 813.
+Plaintiff's Notice was timely made, as are her claims, pursuant to House Bill 4212 and Senate Bill 813, and agreement by the Parties.